saadpasta/developerFolio/README.md

 MEDIUM_USERNAME = "YOUR MEDIUM USERNAME"
 ```

+* For Github Action, change the environment variable `MEDIUM_USERNAME` in `.github/workflows/deploy.yml`

 Set `displayMediumBlogs` to true or false in portofolio.js to display fetched Medium blogs, defaults to true.

 ## Change and customize every section according to your need.